mozilla/sccache/docs/Distributed.md

       - Called by the client to run a job.
       - Returns the compilation stdout along with files created.

-There are two axes of security in this setup:
+There are three axes of security in this setup:

 1. Can the scheduler trust the servers?
 2. Is the client permitted to submit and run jobs?
+3. Can third parties see and/or modify traffic?

 ### Server Trust

 If a server is malicious, they can return malicious compilation output to a user.
-To protect against this, servers must be authenticated.
+To protect against this, servers must be authenticated to the scheduler.
 You have three means for doing this, and the scheduler and all servers must use the same mechanism.

 Once a server has registered itself using the selected authentication, the scheduler will trust the registered server address and use it for builds.